Murray Street (album)

-Murray Street (sometimes written as Murray St.) is the twelfth studio album by American rock band Sonic Youth, released on June 25, 2002, by DGC Records.
-Murray Street is the first album by the band to feature Jim O'Rourke as an official fifth member to bolster the group's sound.
+Murray Street (sometimes written as Murray St.) is the twelfth studio album by American rock band Sonic Youth, released on June 25, 2002 by DGC Records.

+Received to critical acclaim, it is the band's first album as an official five-piece, with Jim O'Rourke playing guitar and bass to bolster the group's sound.

 Background and recording

 Recording began in August 2001 in the band's Echo Canyon studio in New York City, following their final NYC Ghosts and Flowers/Goodbye to the 20th Century tour.
 The first release of material from the sessions was the song "Plastic Sun", on a promotional CD included with an issue of Jane magazine.
 However, due to an error in the pitch, the band re-released the song on their website.

 Recording sessions reached an unexpected halt following the September 11 attacks as the band instead led a World Trade Center benefit festival on October 9.
 Several other benefits and gigs led them to their rescheduled March 17, 2002, appearance at the All Tomorrow's Parties festival in Los Angeles, California.
 By then, recording and mixing for the album was complete and all seven tracks (first revealed on the band website) were played at the festival.
 The new material was hailed as a return to the style of distorted and complex instrumentals that made the band underground favorites.

+The album is named after the address of the Echo Canyon studio, 47 Murray Street, in the Tribeca neighborhood of Manhattan.
+It was located within a block of the former World Trade Center, and during the attacks, a plane engine landed on Murray Street.